Back to: Design Patterns in C# With Real-Time Examples

 Step3: Creating Observer Interface:

-Create a class file with the name IObserver.cs and then copy and paste the following code into it.
+Create a class file named IObserver.cs and copy and paste the following code.
 The Observer defines an updating interface for objects that should be notified of changes in a Subject.
 That means whenever the subject’s state changes, the subject will call this Update method of the observer.

 namespace ObserverDesignPattern { // The Observer Interface public interface IObserver { // Receive Notification from Subject void Update(string availability); } }